apache/flink/docs/apis/streaming/fault_tolerance.md

 ### Fault Tolerance Guarantees of Data Sources and Sinks

 Flink can guarantee exactly-once state updates to user-defined state only when the source participates in the snapshotting mechanism.
-This is currently guaranteed for the Kafka source (and internal number generators), but not for other sources.
+This is currently guaranteed for the Kafka source and AWS Kinesis Streams source (and internal number generators), but not for other sources.
 The following table lists the state update guarantees of Flink coupled with the bundled sources:

 <table class="table table-bordered">